emfis/thesisv2/README.md

 - you can browse through saved images
 - you can click on an image to see it full scale
 - you can delete processed images
+- you can logout

+Session storage is cleaned every 30 mins, resulting in an automatic logout

 ## Used technologies:
 ### Backend: